VitoAntonioPagone/introduction-to-machine-learning/README.md

 Due to course restrictions, the **training and test datasets** are not included in this repository.
 The provided code showcases the **methodologies and techniques** used to tackle each project.

 ## Projects Included
+- **Ridge Regression with K-Fold cross validation**
+- **Imputation on Medical Time Series Followed by Classification and Regression Task**
+- **Pre-training of a CNN and Fine-tuning on an Image Similarity Task**
+- **Transfer Learning with an MLP for Molecule Properties Regression**